 To increase the employability of residents of the target areas through imparting of skills in the textiles industry and related segments.

 To provide equal opportunity to improve women participation in entrepreneurship development.

-Integrated Skill Development Scheme (ISDS) has been launched with the objective to build the capabilities of those institutions that currently provide training and skill development programmes in the textile and apparel sectors (this includes Jute and Handicraft.
+Integrated Skill Development Scheme (ISDS) has been launched with the objective to build the capabilities of those institutions that currently provide training and skill development programmes in the textile and apparel sectors (this includes Jute and Handicrafts).

 The Indian Textiles Industry contributes about 14 percent to industrial production, 4 percent to the GDP, and 17 percent to the country's export earnings.
 The Textiles Sector provides direct employment to over 35 million people in India, holding the position of the second largest provider of employment after agriculture.
-Thus, the growth and all around development of this industry has a direct bearing on the nation’s economic strength.
+Thus, the growth and all around development of this industry has a direct bearing on the Nation’s economic strength.

 All facets of skill development will be covered viz.
 Basic Training, Skill upgradation, Advanced Training in emerging technologies, Training of Trainers, orientation towards modern technology, Retraining, Managerial skills, entrepreneurship development etc

 The training programme is designed based on industry demand in different segments.
 The emphasis will be on measurable outcomes, wherein it will be ensured that all successful trainees are certified.